Roger M. Wilcox's stories

 - Starlane Destroyer was a novelette I started

-Set in the far future, it features a man trapped in a metal body
+the far future, it features a man trapped in a metal body against his will,

 - Life and Devices was a novelette I started